bazelbuild/bazel/site/en/reference/glossary.md

 ### Action key {:#action-key}

 The cache key of an [action](#action).
-Computed based on action metadata, which might include the command to be execution in the action, compiler flags, library locations, or system headers, depending on the action.
+Computed based on action metadata, which might include the command to be executed in the action, compiler flags, library locations, or system headers, depending on the action.
 Enables Bazel to cache or invalidate individual actions deterministically.